Pierre Carrier-Belleuse

-Pierre-Gérard Carrier-Belleuse (28 January 1851 in Paris – 29 January 1932 in Paris) was a French painter.
+Pierre-Gérard Carrier-Belleuse (28 January 1851 – 29 January 1932) was a French painter.

 Biography

 His first studies were with his father, the sculptor Albert-Ernest Carrier-Belleuse.
 Later he studied with Alexandre Cabanel and Pierre Victor Galland at the École des Beaux-Arts.

 He exhibited at the Salon in 1875 and won a silver medal at the Exposition Universelle (1889).
 He also produced drawings and lithographs for Le Figaro Illustré.

 Best known for his ballet scenes and pastels, he also did landscapes, portraits and genre works.
 Most of his paintings are in private collections.